s00500/ESPUI/README.md

 - Graph Widget (Persist save graph in local storage #10)
 - Inline CSS styles by @iangray001
 - Separators by @iangray001
-- Grouped controls by @iangray001
+- Grouped and wide controls by @iangray001

 ## Further Roadmap